 EE&MC are proven economic experts specialised in the digital economy.
-By applying new economic concepts, a thourough review of acquisitions and mergers in the digital world is facilitated.
+By applying new economic concepts, we facilitate a thorough review of acquisitions and mergers in the digital world.

 Professor Hildebrand's special research interests are market definition and market power assessment in digital markets.
-A specialisation that reinforces her years of successful merger work in Europe.
+This specialisation reinforces her 20+ years of successful merger work in Europe.

 Digitalisation is profoundly changing many industries.
 New business models are developing: search engines, price comparison websites, social networks as well as business models in the "sharing economy" or disruptive innovations.
 The problem is that digitally successful business models can cause markets to topple.
 Any resulting market power can no longer be successfully controlled by market entry.
-Accordingly, in digital markets there are usually large players who want to transfer their market power from one market to the next neighbouring market.
+As a result of this, in digital markets there are large players who want to transfer their market power from one market to a neighbouring market.

 Digital business models are also often operated as platforms or networks.
 A key feature of a digital platform is that it enables direct interaction between two user groups (e.g. between buyers and sellers or between advertisers and recipients).
 Digital networks, in turn, enable direct interaction between members of one and the same user group, for example the users of a social network.